 - For extra security, ask airport staff to direct you to a reliable taxi service.

-- Apps: While there are several ride-hailing apps available in São Paulo, Brazil, we highly recommend Uber.
-It is extremely popular, widely used, and considered the most secure option according to locals.
+Apps: While there are several ride-hailing apps available in São Paulo, we highly recommend using Uber.
+It’s extremely popular, widely used, and considered one of the safest and most reliable options according to locals.

-- Benefits: Ride-sharing services like Uber are often cheaper than taxis, especially for longer distances.
+Benefits: Ride-sharing services like Uber are often more affordable than taxis, especially for longer distances — like getting from São Paulo–Guarulhos International Airport to downtown São Paulo.

-- Open the Uber app upon arrival and request a ride.
+- Open the Uber app upon arrival and request your ride

-- Pay attention to the designated ride-share pickup zones, usually marked with signs at the airport.
+- Follow signs for the designated ride-share pickup zones at the airport

-- Enable the Security Code feature in your app settings for added safety.
-You’ll provide this code to your driver to confirm the ride.
+- Enable the Security Code feature in the app — you’ll share a code with your driver to confirm the ride

 3. Airport Bus Services